Fencing: Defensive

-Many universities in Ontario, Canada have fencing teams that participate in an annual inter-university competition called the OUA Finals.

 Other variants

 Other variants include wheelchair fencing for those with disabilities, chair fencing, one-hit épée (one of the five events which constitute modern pentathlon) and the various types of non-Olympic competitive fencing.
 Chair fencing is similar to wheelchair fencing, but for the able bodied.
 The opponents set up opposing chairs and fence while seated; all the usual rules of fencing are applied.
 An example of the latter is the American Fencing League (distinct from the United States Fencing Association): the format of competitions is different and the right of way rules are interpreted in a different way.
 In a number of countries, school and university matches deviate slightly from the FIE format.
 A variant of the sport using toy lightsabers earned national attention when ESPN2 acquired the rights to a selection of matches and included it as part of its "ESPN8: The Ocho" programming block in August 2018.

+Two handed fencing refers to a type of fencing where a buckler or dagger is used to parry attacks.

 In popular culture

 One of the most notable films related to fencing is the 2015 Finnish-Estonian-German film The Fencer, directed by Klaus Härö, which is loosely based on the life of Endel Nelis, an accomplished Estonian fencer and coach.
-The film was nominated for the 73rd Golden Globe Awards in the Foreign Language Film Category.
+The film was nominated for the 73rd Golden Globe Awards in the Best Foreign Language Film category.

 In 2017, the first issue of the Fence comic book series, which follows a fictional team of young fencers, was published by the US-based Boom!
 Studios.